CAA-France/constitution/CONSTITUTION.md

         * an existing conference, or
         * the annual international CAA conference
         * any other compatible conferences which will further the aims of CAA France and its members.
-    1. To arrange the digital publication of selected papers given at these conferences and to maintain a web portal with relevant information from the various networks covering the fields of the CAA.
+    1. To maintain a web portal with relevant information from the various networks covering the fields of the CAA.

 1. The speakers shall meet at least once a year, normally during the annual conference.